 Lee Duncan was a brilliant man when it came to animals.
 He was far beyond his time in the areas of training, nutrition and breeding.
 His philosophies were so far advanced that nearly a century later not only have they stood the test of time, but are now considered the recommended way to breed, raise and train dogs.
 Jannettia and Daphne both not only followed his protocols for over 3/4 of a century but through research and advanced technology sought out additional information to enhance, but NOT change, the concepts or end results.
 No other bloodline known to exist can equal this level of strict criteria that has continued over 6 decades.

-For Example - The Rin Line Dogs have very dark eyes, good dark pigment (coat color is not pigment), good temperament, full dentition, no creptorchids (missing testicle) ,less than 1% hip dysplasia, two instances of elbow dysplasia (1995 and 2017), no DM, no down ears, no excessive rear angulation, clean movement coming and going, only an occasional recessive coat from outcrosses, no color paling (light sables [dominant gene] and Silver [recessive gene] is not paling, the banding is on the agouti pattern).
+For Example - The Rin Tin Tin IV Line Dogs have very dark eyes, good dark pigment (coat color is not pigment), good temperament, full dentition, no creptorchids (missing testicle), less than 1% hip dysplasia, two instances of elbow dysplasia (1995 and 2017), no DM, no down ears, no excessive rear angulation, clean movement coming and going, only an occasional recessive coat from outcrosses, no color paling (light sables [dominant gene] and Silver [recessive gene] is not paling, the banding is on the agouti pattern).

-Rin Line Dogs excel in Performance events including Agility, Herding, Tracing, and Obedience.
-They have been recipient of the GSDCA PAM Award and The american Humane Association Legacy Award.
+Rin Tin Tin IV Line Dogs excel in Performance events including Agility, Herding, Tracking, Scent Worek, and Obedience.
+They have been recipient of the GSDCA PAM Award and The American Humane Association Legacy Award.

-Outcrosses are necessary and we conduct extensive review into a males background before considering an outcross to ensure the end result will benefit the Rin Line. (we did not manage the litter born in 2017 and did not authorize the two half-line dogs taken from the breeding program).
-Once an outcross has occurred we keep a puppy from that litter and breed it to a solid Rin Dog; take a puppy from that litter and come back again to the Rin line; then take a puppy from that litter and come back to Rin line one more time.
+Outcrosses are necessary and we conduct extensive review into a males background before considering an outcross to ensure the end result will benefit the Rin Tin Tin IV Line Dog Breeding Program.
+Once an outcross has occurred we keep a puppy from that litter and breed it to a solid Rin Tin Tin IV Line Dog; take a puppy from that litter and come back again to the Rin Tin Tin IV line; then take a puppy from that litter and come back to Rin Tin Tin IV line one more time.
 Then you have achieved the benefit of the outcross.

 Originally the dogs Duncan produced did well in Conformation Dog Shows.
 However, anything based on style will change over time.
 What has not really changed since 1960 is the Standard of the German Shepherd Dog.
 For the past 60 years the dogs produced by this bloodline have met that standard while remaining within the breeding protocols that includes the colors of Sable, Silver Grey, and an occasional old fashioned Black and Silver and a less angulated structure popular during the 1950s.
 The line has always also included whites.